hverdejo/datacleaning/codebook.md

   }
 }
 ##Details
-Features are normalized and bounded within [-1,1].
+- Features are normalized and bounded within [-1,1].
-- Each feature vector is a row on the text file.
+- Each feature vector is a column on the text file.
 - The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
 - The angular velocity units are rad/seg.